-After all, the director’s latest project had the premise to be the least peculiar film of his career so far.
 Set in early 18th century England, Yorgos Lanthimos‘ first costume drama, The Favourite, revolves around a controversial historical figure and takes place entirely at her court.
 And there couldn’t have been a more interesting royal to exhamine than Queen Anne (Olivia Colman, of The Crown), who went down in history for so much more than being Great Britain’s last monarch of the Stuart House.
 The Queen’s strong character and refusal to be manipulated was what allowed her to preserve her independence in a crucial period for England’s history, and Lanthimos shows us just how hard it must have been for her to do so.

-But the members of the cabinet are not the only characters who try to manipulate the queen.
-As Queen Anne (Olivia Colman) struggles with her ill health, it is her friend and lover Lady Sarah Churchill (Rachel Weisz), Duchess of Marlborough, who keeps her temper tantrums at bay.
-Lady Churchill’s attempts to take control over both Queen Anne and the country itself are often successful, but the balance is broken when a new servant, Abigail Masham (Emma Stone) arrives.
+But the members of the cabinet are not the only characters who try to manipulate the queen in The Favourite.
+As Queen Anne struggles with her ill health, it is her friend and lover Lady Sarah Churchill, Duchess of Marlborough (Rachel Weisz, of The Lobster), who keeps her temper tantrums at bay.
+Lady Churchill’s attempts to take control over both Queen Anne and the country itself are often successful, but the balance is broken when a new servant, Abigail Masham (Emma Stone, of La La Land) arrives.
 The maid’s social status, however, is only a consequence of her family’s bankruptcy.
 Abigail is not only well-acquainted with the royal household, as she used to live in the palace: she is, in fact, Sarah Churchill’s cousin by birth.

-What originates as a friendship between Sarah and Abigail turns into a competition as Lady Churchill becomes aware of the maid’s attempt to overthrow her in the Queen’s good graces.
-As Sarah deals with the Prime Minister (James Smith) and the leader of the opposition Robert Harley (an excellent Nicholas Hoult, of The X-Men franchise) as they fight over England’s role in the war with France, Abigail gets closer to the queen hoping to be part of the aristocracy again.
-But all the women in this film – Sarah, Abigail and, most of all, Queen Anne, are more clever than other people give them credit for.
-As politics merge with personal quarrels, the real characters emerge and the most manipulative, cruel, desperate and honest sides of their personalities come to the surface.
+What starts as a friendship between Sarah and Abigail turns into a competition as Lady Churchill becomes aware of the maid’s attempt to overthrow her in the Queen’s good graces.
+As Sarah deals with the Prime Minister (James Smith, of In The Loop) and the leader of the opposition Robert Harley (an excellent Nicholas Hoult, of The X-Men franchise) as they fight over England’s role in the war with France, Abigail gets closer to the queen hoping to be part of the aristocracy again.
+But all the women in this film – Sarah, Abigail and, most of all, Queen Anne – are way more clever than other people give them credit for.
+As politics merge with personal quarrels, the real characters emerge and the most manipulative, cruel, desperate, and ultimately human sides of their personalities come to light.

 During the press conference in Venice, Lanthimos talked about wanting to avoid the way women are often portrayed in cinema, for which he blames “the prevalent male gaze”, which leads directors to show us, most of the time, “housewives, girlfriends or objects of desire” instead of women.
-In The Favourite, Lanthimos chose to portray his leading ladies as “three human beings, as complex, complicated, wonderful and horrific as they are, like every other human being,” and he absolutely succeeds.
+In The Favourite, the filmmaker chooses to portray his leading ladies as “three human beings, as complex, complicated, wonderful and horrific as they are, like every other human being,” and he absolutely succeeds.
 Not only that, but his choice pays off, as the three protagonists of his costume drama are its strongest assets, in a film that’s quite simply unlike anything you’ve seen before.

 But Yorgos Lanthimos’s women have more in common than their lust for power.
-Sarah, Abigail and, most of all, Queen Anne, are not only cunning and influencial: they are also extremely lonely.
+Sarah, Abigail and, above all, Queen Anne are not only cunning and influential: they are also extremely lonely.

-Lanthimos is well-known for subverting normal conventions, and his The Favourite does just that.
+Lanthimos is well-known for subverting conventions, and The Favourite does just that.
 It is an analysis of power that focuses on women portrayed as “human beings” and approaches modern politics by looking at 18th Century royals.
 It’s a story about love and relationships, but it’s also a universal analysis of human behaviour.
-Most of all, it’s a British costume drama mixed with a satirical comedy.
-It’s psychological, it’s socio-political, it challenges stereotypes and it’s probably his best film so far.
+Most of all, this British costume drama/satirical comedy is psychological and socio-political, it challenges stereotypes, and it’s probably his best film to date.